Cjen1/reckon/README.md

 ## Installation

-First openvswitch must be loaded as a kernel module.
+First openvswitch must be loaded as a kernel module on the host.
 On ubuntu this is done by `apt install openvswitch-switch`, however other distributions will require an equivalent but different invocation.

 ### Recommended method with Docker